cristian-azocar/microservice-boilerplate/README.md

 npm run build
 ```

 This will create a `dist` folder with the code transpiled to Javascript.
+Now you have to copy the following files and folders:

+- `dist`
+- `package.json`
+- `package-lock.json`
+- `settings`
+- `docs`

-Copy that folder, the `package.json` and the `package-lock.json` files, and put them wherever you are going to make the deploy.
+And then put them wherever you are going to make the deploy.

 Now, install the dependencies where you copied the files.